Pawel-Matuszak/Pawel-Matuszak/README.md

 ### Hi there 👋

-My name is Paweł and I graduated Computer Science in a technical school.
+My name is Paweł and I'm a Full Stack Developer passionate about improving and crafting innovative solutions to optimize user experience.
-👨‍🎓 Currently studying Computer Science at a university.
+👨‍🎓 Currently studying Computer Science at the University of Economics in Katowice.
-💻 I'm focused on frontend and backend technologies mainly React and Next.js.
+💻 Proficient in JavaScript, Next.js, and React with a strong foundation in Web3 applications and Firebase Cloud Functions.

 📫 Reach me: [pawelxmatuszak@gmail.com](pawelxmatuszak@gmail.com) | [LinkedIn](https://www.linkedin.com/in/pawe%C5%82-matuszak-404a5523b/)
 <!--